 - Capture video to disk (press tilde ` key)

 Fluids v.3, like its predecessor version two, is intended for the scientific community to have access to a very efficient, large scale fluid simulator for diverse applications.
-As such, it is released as free, open source software under the Z-lib license, usable in commercial or
+As such, it is released as free, open source software, usable in commercial or non-commercial software.
+See license details here.

 Please read the FAQ for details on licensing, current limitations, and future goals.